Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

    cd azure-ai-eng/05-analyze-text
     ```

-Applications for both C# and Python have been provided, as well as a supporting files you'll use to test the feature.
+    - Applications for both C# and Python have been provided, as well as a supporting files you'll use to test the feature.
 Both apps feature the same functionality.
 Navigate to the folder of your preferred language.

-Open the built-in code editor, and observe the text files in the `text-analysis` folder.
+1. Open the built-in code editor, and observe the text files in the `text-analysis` folder.
 Use the following command to open the lab files in the code editor.

+    ```
     code .
+    ```

 ## Task 3: Prepare to use the Azure AI Language SDK for text analytics

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Language text analytics SDK to analyze hotel reviews.

- > [!NOTE] You can choose to use the SDK for either **C#** or **Python**.
+ > **Note:** You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In Cloud Shell, ensure you are in the **05-analyze-text** folder and have navigated to the **C-Sharp** > **text-analysis** or **Python** > **text-analysis** folder depending on your language preference.
 1. Install the Text Analytics SDK package by running the appropriate command for your language preference: